General (Mostly Money-Related) Tips and Tricks in Living in London/ United Kingdom

 Discount codes are abundant, you can find Uber discount codes everywhere.
 You can eat 50% off in nice restaurant as well, by looking at sites like hotukdeals or moneysupermarket. (though the prices are expensive still)

-For general pharmacy, It will be wise to bring things you really need from Indonesia, as you need prescribed recipe a lot here.
+For general pharmacy, It will be wise to bring things you really need from Indonesia, as you need prescribed recipe a lot here (though if you don’t, they’re very cheap.
+You can check whether they have your drugs in their website before packing).
 In general you can get them in Poundland, Superdrug or Boots.
 You can get glasses and contact lenses in Boots, Vision Express, Specsavers, and Visiondirects, even Tesco optician (it has free eye-test, the whole thing) though I believe bringing a spare pair is necessary.
 You can also buy online from Selectspecs or Googles4You if you really want them cheap.
 If your university has pharmacy or glasses store, you can visit them as well.
 For minor repairs all of those stores usually don’t charge anything.

 Books and school supplies